artela-network/artela-docs/docs/develop/get-started/hello-world-contract/index.md

 ## 4. Call the Smart Contract

-to create a `call.mjs` file, you can use the following code example to write a script that connects to an Ethereum node,and call it.
+To create a `call.mjs` file, you can use the following code example to write a script that connects to an Ethereum node,and call it.
-Replace [<Artela TestNet\>]((/develop/node/access-testnet)), <Your Private Key\>, <Your Contract ABI File\>, and
- \<Your Contract Address\>, with your actual TestNet Rpc URL, private key, the path to your smart contract ABI file, and smart contract address .

 ```javascript
 "use strict";